zxphyrx/highway/app/views/overview/parents.md

 **Hack Club is a registered 501(c)(3) nonprofit organization, whose mission is to foster a generation of coders, makers, builders, and founders.
 Hack Club's online community has a network of more than 50,000 high school students from around the world.**

 Hack Club programs are free and accessible to all students.
-Highway to Undercity is a Hack Club program, where students are encouraged and funded to create real hardware projects.
+Highway to Undercity is a Hack Club program, where students are supported to create real hardware projects.

 Hack Club is supported by many notable figures in the tech industry, including GitHub founder Tom Preston-werner, Dell Founder Michael Dell, as well as executives at Apple, Facebook, Microsoft, and GitHub.